 Best Time to Buy Gold?

-When looking to buy gold it is important to recognise that gold is on a long term upward trend where prices have been increasing almost month on month for years.
+When looking to buy gold it is important to recognise that gold is on a long term upward trend, where prices have been increasing almost month on month for years.
 When you buy gold, be mindful not to panic if the gold price dips 5% a month later.
 This kind of movement is common and history suggests it would be likely to correct itself.
-The gold price is based up on a whole host of mini dips and increases; you just hope the underlying trend continues and that the rises are larger than the dips as they have been for the last decade.
-Buying gold should not be seen as a short term investment, we advise you look at holding your gold for a minimum of six months, ideally much longer.
-If you do return a healthy profit is a short space of time then great, that is your prerogative to sell and realise that profit, perhaps looking to reinvest in gold again when you spot the next opportunity in the market.
+The gold price is based up on a whole host of mini dips and increases; you just hope the underlying trend continues and that the rises are larger than the dips, as they have been for the last decade.
+Buying gold should not therefore be seen as a short-term investment, we advise you look at holding your gold for a minimum of six months, ideally much longer - years or decades in many cases.
+If you do return a healthy profit in a short space of time then great, that is your prerogative to sell and realise that profit, perhaps looking to reinvest in gold again when you spot the next opportunity in the market.

 such as those of the US, China and Eurozone.